Skip to content

 The full review

-A DEET-free 20% picaridin pump spray, this earns a recommended, maximum protection placement.
-The effectiveness pillar is outstanding on modeled complete protection of 8 to 10 hours against mosquitoes and 7 to 8 against ticks, so the label's 'up to 12 hours' is measuring reduced biting, not a bite-free window.
+A DEET-free 20% picaridin pump spray, this earns a recommended, maximum-protection placement.
+The effectiveness pillar is outstanding on modeled complete protection of 8 to 10 hours against mosquitoes and 8 to 10 against ticks, so the label's 'up to 12 hours' is measuring reduced biting, not a bite-free window.
 Picaridin's evidence underpins a strong showing, safety reads clean, and 5 of 6 audited claims hold up strong.
 The clear weak point is transparency: the active and its concentration are disclosed, but the inert formula is left unaccounted for, which pulls that pillar down hard.
 With a light scent and a two-applications-per-day label limit, it is a capable all-day option for anyone avoiding DEET, light and low-odor to wear.

 Scorecard